-1. Scope and purpose of the PNA
+Scope and purpose of the PNA

-- 1.1.
 A Pharmaceutical Needs Assessment (PNA) sets out the pharmaceutical services which are provided in the borough together with when, and where, these are available to the population.
-The PNA considers how these services meet the current and future needs of the population. - 1.2.
+The PNA considers how these services meet the current and future needs of the population.

 The provision of NHS Pharmaceutical Services is a controlled market.
-Under the NHS (Pharmaceutical Services and Local Pharmaceutical Services) Regulations ("the 2013 Regulations")1, any pharmacist, dispensing appliance contractor (DAC) or dispensing doctor who wishes to provide NHS pharmaceutical services must apply to NHS England to be included on the Pharmaceutical List.
-Every Health and Wellbeing Board (HWB) has a statutory duty to carry out a Pharmaceutical Needs Assessment (PNA) every three years. - 1.3.
-NHS Pharmaceutical services refers to services commissioned through NHSE&I. The three main categories, as identified in the Community Pharmacy Contractual Framework (CPCF) are as follows: - Essential Services: include the dispensing of medicines and appliances, disposal of unwanted medicines, clinical governance, and promotion of healthy lifestyles that every community pharmacy providing NHS pharmaceutical services must provide and are set out in their terms of service. - Advanced Services: include services community pharmacy contractors and dispensing appliance contractors can choose to provide subject to accreditation as set out in the Secretary of State Directions. - Enhanced Services: include services commissioned directly by NHS England, introduced to assist the NHS in improving and delivering a better level of care in the community.
+Under the NHS (Pharmaceutical Services and Local Pharmaceutical Services) Regulations (1), any pharmacist, dispensing appliance contractor (DAC) or dispensing doctor who wishes to provide NHS pharmaceutical services must apply to NHS England & Improvement (NHSE&I) to be included on the Pharmaceutical List and the regulations outline the system of market entry.

+NHS Pharmaceutical services refers to services commissioned through NHSE&I. The three main categories, as identified in the Community Pharmacy Contractual Framework (CPCF) are as follows:

+- Essential Services: include the dispensing of medicines and appliances, disposal of unwanted medicines, clinical governance, and promotion of healthy lifestyles that every community pharmacy providing NHS pharmaceutical services must provide and are set out in their terms of service. - Advanced Services: include services community pharmacy contractors and dispensing appliance contractors can choose to provide subject to accreditation as set out in the Secretary of State Directions.

+Enhanced Services: include services commissioned directly by NHSE&I, introduced to assist the NHS in improving and delivering a better level of care in the community.
 Pharmacy contractors can choose to provide any of these services.

-However, in the absence of a particular service being commissioned by NHSE&I, it is in some cases addressed by Locally Commissioned Services, funded by the Local Authority or Clinical Commissioning Group (CCG).
+However, in the absence of a particular service being commissioned by NHSE&I, it is in some cases addressed by Locally Commissioned Services, funded by the Local Authority or Integrated Commissioning Board (ICB).
 These are services community pharmacy contractors could choose to provide and are therefore included in the PNA.

-1.4.
 A PNA was last published in Lambeth in 2018.
 Due to the coronavirus pandemic the Department of Health and Social Care postponed the requirement for all HWBs to publish until 1 October 2022.
-The consultation draft PNA for Lambeth is part of the process for meeting the regulatory requirements.
+Health and wellbeing boards are required to publish their next pharmaceutical needs assessment within three years of the date their 2022 version was published.

-- 1.5.
-The aim of the Lambeth PNA is to enable local pharmacy service providers and commissioners to: - Understand the pharmaceutical needs of the population - Gain a clearer picture of pharmaceutical services currently provided - Make appropriate decisions on applications for NHS pharmacy contracts - Commission appropriate and accessible services from community pharmacies - Clearly identify and address any local gaps in pharmaceutical services - Target services to reduce health inequalities within local health communities - 1.6.
-The PNA is being developed through a multiagency steering group and engagement with key stakeholders (including a survey for completion by residents of Lambeth; carried online or in person via market researchers; online survey of pharmacists in Lambeth to understand any gaps in provision of services). - 1.7.
-A formal 60-day consultation will be conducted on 1 July 2022 to enable a 'sense-check' our assessment and conclusions prior to the final PNA being signed off by the HWB and published on 1 October 2022.
-The consultation draft of the PNA will be subject to further changes based on the feedback received from the consultation.
+The aim of the Lambeth PNA is to enable local pharmacy service providers and commissioners to:

+- Understand the pharmaceutical needs of the population. - Gain a clearer picture of pharmaceutical services currently provided. - Make appropriate decisions on applications for NHS pharmacy contracts. - Commission appropriate and accessible services from community pharmacies. - Clearly identify and address any local gaps in pharmaceutical services. - Target services to reduce health inequalities within local health communities.

+The PNA was developed by a multiagency steering group and engagement with key stakeholders (including a survey of Lambeth residents (completed online or in person via market researchers) as well as an online survey of pharmacists in Lambeth to understand any gaps in provision of services).

+A formal 60-day consultation was conducted on 4 July 2022 to review the assessment and conclusions from the assessment before the final PNA was signed off by the HWB and published on 1 October 2022.
+The final PNA incorporated the feedback from the consultation period with appropriate amendments made as required.

-2. The local picture
+The local picture